ESMAaN/Amazon_Product_Reviews/README.md

-The dataset ”[amazon alexa.tsv]” obtained from Kaggle offers a comprehensive overview of user ratings and feedback for various Amazon Alexa products.
+The dataset ”[amazon alexa.tsv]” obtained from Kaggle offers a comprehensive overview of user ratings and feedback for various Amazon Alexa products.
 It provides insights into how these products are perceived by customers through verified reviews and feedback.The dataset includes attributes such as product variation, review text, rating, and feedback.